balena-io-modules/node-lkl/README.md

 Here's an example of using `node-lkl` to read a file inside a disk image of a ext4 partition and pipe it to `process.stdout`:

+If you can omit the `filesystem` options parameter, all supported filesystems will be tried.

 ``` javascript
 const Promise = require('bluebird');
 const filedisk = Promise.promisifyAll(require('file-disk'), { multiArgs: true });